▶️ LISTEN TO THIS ARTICLE

 The observability and evaluation space for agents is fragmented.
 No single platform does everything.
 Based on what's shipping in production today, here's what's worth your time.

-For tracing and observability: Langfuse (21,800+ GitHub stars, MIT license, self-hostable) and LangSmith (framework-agnostic despite the LangChain branding) are the two leaders.
-LangSmith launched Polly in December 2025, an AI assistant that analyzes traces and suggests improvements.
+For tracing and observability: Langfuse (21,800+ GitHub stars, MIT license, self-hostable) and LangSmith (framework-agnostic despite the LangChain branding) are two leading options.
+LangSmith introduced Polly in late 2025, an AI assistant that analyzes traces and suggests improvements.
 Langfuse wins on openness and cost.
 LangSmith wins on integration depth.
-Arize Phoenix (7,800+ stars) is the best bet if you're already on OpenTelemetry and want vendor-neutral integration.
+Arize Phoenix (7,800+ stars) is a strong option if you're already on OpenTelemetry and want vendor-neutral integration.

 For evaluation: DeepEval gives you 30+ built-in metrics (G-Eval, faithfulness, tool correctness, RAG relevance) with Pytest-style syntax and CI/CD integration.
 Ragas is the standard for RAG pipeline evaluation and now supports agentic workflows.
 Both are open source.